JimDesu/basis-lang/spec.md

 - **No expression-level evaluation primitive.** The reduction system has commands and failure flow; it has no evaluation-to-a-value primitive.
 Surface forms that look like expression evaluation &mdash; the right-hand side of `<-`, parenthesized command invocations in argument position &mdash; desugar into command sequences whose effects produce what the surface form denotes.
 The operational semantics has no expression layer beneath the command layer.

-- **Failure as a parallel axis.** The failure register $\Phi$ is independent of the verb $V$ and the variable state $\Sigma$.
-A failure in flight does not modify $\Sigma$; it skips past subsequent verbs that would execute under no-failure conditions.
-The recovery rules consume $\Phi$ explicitly.
+- **Failure as a parallel axis.** The failure register Φ is independent of the verb V and the variable state Σ. A failure in flight does not modify Σ; it skips past subsequent verbs that would execute under no-failure conditions.
+The recovery rules consume Φ explicitly.
 The two axes &mdash; command flow and failure flow &mdash; never confuse for each other in the reduction system.

 - **Scope as the unit of structural recovery.** The `scope` and `scopefail` verbs map onto the block-marker constructs that establish failure-recovery contexts (`?`, `?-`, `?:`, `^`, `|`, `??`).
 The mapping is given in &sect;4.4.
 The invariant the reduction system enforces is that every failure in flight either consumes at a structurally-visible recovery point or propagates upward to the program's top frame.